Ecofascism: AfD

 In the wake of the Christchurch mosque shootings multiple elected officials of Alternative für Deutschland (Alternative for Germany) referred to Tarrant as a "green fascist", and used the shootings to attack domestic green policies.
 Anti-fascist watchdog Belltower.News highlighted that many AfD policies and the rhetoric employed across AfD social media accounts aligned more with Tarrant's manifesto than the green policies that the AfD was choosing to attack.

 Prominent AfD politician, Björn Höcke, has stated his desire to "reclaim" natural conservation from the left.
 Höcke believes that nature conservation is not correctly executed under climate justice politics, and is quoted stating that the AfD has "to take the issue of nature conservation back from the Greens" However, Höcke recognises that a socially conservative position that strongly values environmental protection is not the majority position of the AfD.
 Regardless, Höcke sees the work of far-right ecological magazine, Die Kehre, as laying a theoretical standpoint for the AfD to later draw from.
+Die Kehre has also repeatedly used the term "ecofascism" as a pejorative against more centrist and left-wing green parties because they place environmental issues above everything else.